RiccoWrld/Data_Dashboard_02/README.md

-# Web Development Project 6 - Data Dashboard
+# Web Development Project  - Data Dashboard

 Submitted by: Ricardo Beale

 This web app: Using API to pull data on pokemon while allowing the user filter and search options with data charts for specific information on each pokemon.
 Also each pokemon has its own unique link when click on.

-Time spent: 6 hours spent in total

-## Required Features
+## Features

-The following **required** functionality is completed:
+The following functionality is completed:

 - [x ] **Clicking on an item in the list view displays more details about it**
   - Clicking on an item in the dashboard list navigates to a detail view for that item